 Step 1.
 Complete a Master’s Degree Program in Speech-Language Pathology

-There is one accredited program available in New Hampshire, but you may also consider enrolling in an accredited online program.
+There is one CAA-accredited program available in New Hampshire, but you may also consider enrolling in an accredited online program.
 Accredited programs, both online and traditional, are respected by employers due to their high standards of admission and rigorous coursework requirements.

 To apply to most programs, you’ll need to have: